alexpacio/alexpacio.github.io/pages/about.rst

 .. title: About me
 .. slug: about

-Hello, I'm Alessandro Bolletta, a Software Developer specializing in backend development using Rust, Golang, Typescript and Site Reliability Engineer.
+Hello, I'm Alessandro Bolletta, a software developer and site reliabiliy engineer, recently focused in backend development using Rust, Golang, Typescript and virtualization, databases, networking and such.

 In this blog I'm going to cover interesting things about computing and software development.